DeViL303/MultiServer3-NautilusFork/README.md

 #### Options:
 - Append SHA1 to filenames: Append the original SHA1 to the output filenames.
 This essentially means the decryption key is attached to the file.
-- Rename for CDN: If input files are named like uuid.odc or uuid_txxx.odc this will rename than to suit CDN (eg. Objects/9178D77B-417940EC-9BA99895-B1CA1179/object_T045.odc)
+- Rename for CDN: If input files are named like UUID.odc or UUID_TXXX.odc this will rename them to suit CDN format (eg. Objects/9178D77B-417940EC-9BA99895-B1CA1179/object_T045.odc)

 <h2 align="center">
    CDS Decrypter Tool